behjieshen/xso-app/README.md

 Tech Stack: React.js, Next.js, Tailwind CSS, Firebase Cloud Storage, MongoDB, Vercel, NextAuthJS

+## Features

+#### Student:
+1. Form progress is saved for each user input using localStorage, except resume.
+2. Mobile responsive design for people who fills in form using phones.
+3. View completed application

+### Admin:
+1. Pagination view to handle large amount of applications
+2. Export to .csv function
+3. Whitelist and de-whitelist student to the learning platform
+4. View detailed application of student

 ## Install

 1. After cloning the repo, run